 Sick and tired of all the usual London New Year activities?
 Want to do something a bit more exciting than your mate’s house party or dinner with the family?
 Well, our pick of quirky NYE London parties and events should have everything you’re looking for.

 Why: Having a party in a ball pit might be a popular choice of night out for toddlers, but now grown-ups can join in the fun too thanks to Ballie Ballerson, a cocktail bar featuring an adult-sized ball pit.
-New Year's Eve here will see fun and frolics in the ball pit, while revellers can tear up the dance floor and order candy-themed cocktails until kicking out time.
+It's already got a comprehensive Christmas line-up in the pipe line, including a Jingle Baller Party Brunch, so we expect its New Year's plans will be just as raucous.

 New Year's Eve London Eye, South Bank

 Why: There are few landmarks in the capital more famous than the London Eye, which has been spinning for 20 years now.
 Typically on New Year's Eve, the London Eye is open during the day for guests to enjoy, with the last rotation at 3pm.
-In previous years, the Eye would then close to make way for the official London firework display.
-Now that we know this year's fireworks have been cancelled, we've got our fingers crossed that the London Eye will stay open a little later on NYE so that you can soak up nightime views of the city.
+We're expecting the Eye to close to make way for the official London firework display - one of the city's finest spectacles - on 31 December - but get in beforehand to soak up scenes of the city.

-If you love great views of the capital all year round (whether there are fireworks or not), check out our pick of London’s best restaurants for views.
+If you love great views of the capital all year round (whether there are fireworks or not), check out our pick of London’s best restaurants with epic views.